bravoalpha79/k9-zen/test_procedure.md

 On **_Training_** page, check that the embedded map is fully interactive:
 1. Map zoom in/out is available.
 2. Map panning is available.
-3. Toggle satellite/map view is available
+3. Toggle satellite/map view is available.
 4. Clicking on "Directions" or "View larger map" opens Google Maps in a new browser window.

 #### Form